My name is Francesca and I want to share my money journey with you, so you can see the things that have worked, and the things that haven’t!

 I also want to spend a lot more time over on my Instagram, so be sure to follow me over there if you want to hear budgeting tips (including my real life budget & spending) and ways that you can earn extra money.

-So, I’m going to see what happens in terms of my income and find a level that I am comfortable with.
-Stay with me on this journey, and let me know if I can help you in any way as well!
+I hope that you will stay with me on this journey, and let me know if I can help you in any way as well!

 Posts to get you started: